 - Promote your business: Promoting your business will help attract new clients and customers, but it will also attract talent to work for you.
 Similar to freelancing, your website will be the first stop for many prospects to understand what your business is all about.
 Be sure it includes relevant information and an easy way to get in touch with you.

 Whether you become a freelance consultant or start your own consulting business will really depend on the type of structure you’re looking for.
 If more flexibility is for you, freelancing may be a better choice.
 If you’re looking to create a larger consulting initiative, starting your own business may be the route to go.

 No matter which option you choose, forming a business entity will help keep your personal assets protected as you build credibility for your company.
-You can form with Incfile today for as little as $49, or check out our other resources for helping start and manage your company.
+You can form with Incfile today for $0 + plus fees (and you'll get a free year of our Registered Agent service), or check out our other resources for managing your company.